 Drinking the glass of water infected with cholera.

-commit suicide by drowning but the river is too shallow.
+Tchaikovsky trying to commit suicide by drowning but the river is too shallow.

 The train scene with Glenda Jackson is pivotal.
 It was acted with music (Shostakovich's The Execution of Stepan Razin) played to establish rhythm.
 The music does not appear in the film.
 Tchaikovsky sees her naked body not as sexual but as rotting flesh.